spiralstudio/mods/pandora/README.md

 ## Usage

-1. Install the 'Pandora' mod and open SK.
-2. Enter `/pandora`.
+- Enter `/pandora` to open the window.
+- Enter `/clearpandora` to clear cache help GC if you no longer use it.

+![pandora.png](pandora.png)

-3. After waiting for a while the panel will be displayed.
+After waiting for a while the window will be displayed.
 Because it needs to load a lot of resource files, the game will be blocked for a while.
 The waiting time depends on your computer performance.

-![pandora.png](pandora.png)

 **You can preview and search, but can't buy anything.**